stat-ml/efficient_bayesian_coresets/README.md

 ### Distributed

 The partitioning strategies we tested are implemented in `splitted.py`.
-Parallel coreset construction with the Frank-Wolde algorithm is is implemented in `parallelization.py`.
+Parallel coreset construction with the Frank-Wolfe algorithm is is implemented in `parallelization.py`.
 This file also contains an example of running a different algorithm, SparseVI, in the distributed setting which can be used for generalizations.

-The example below shows how to run the distributed version of the Frank-Wolf method using our partitioning strategy.
+The example below shows how to run the distributed version of the Frank-Wolfe method using our partitioning strategy.
 ``` python
 from ebc.sequential.iterative_with_convexification import SensitivityBasedFW
 from splitting import split_based_on_ML, distribute